 Too much water

 The strength of concrete depends on the amount of water that is poured into the mix - the more water that is added, the less durable the concrete is going to be.
-It can be easy for some to over pour, especially for residential projects.
+It can be easy for some to over pour, especially during residential and DIY projects.
 The water makes the concrete easier to pour, however, it can also lead to excess shrinkage.

 Shrinkage and cracking occurs when the water from the mix evaporates and concrete begins to harden.
 The more water, the more evaporation there will be, ultimately leading to cracking.
 This is why you should always hire a polished concrete specialist to install concrete flooring in your commercial buildings.
 Although doing it yourself may seem like the cheaper option, you could end up paying more in repair costs later down the road.